 Hang wine glasses and cups.

 Another way you can clear your working space is by clearing the cupboards of glasses, and to put there instead the small appliances you barely use, such as the bread maker.
-You can find wineglass holders and wire rack at hardware stores or stores like Walmart.
-For mugs and cups, consider repurposing your wire rack shelving by putting up part of it beneath the cupboard or another part of the kitchen.
-Make sure these hangers are put up at a place where it can be hit upon or bump into.
+You can find wineglass holders and wire racks at hardware stores or stores like Walmart.
+This can also work for mugs and cups, by taking wire racks and putting up part of it beneath the cupboard or another part of the kitchen.
+Make sure these hangers are put up at a place where it can’t be hit upon or bump into.